frkangul/end_to_end_ML_salary_prediction/README.md

 * Write a model card: it is model_card.md file.
 ## API Creation
 * Create a REST API: api.py file is used to generate FastAPI.
 On CLI, one can run "uvicorn api:app --reload" to start API.
 In "screenshots" folder, there is example.png which shows example for POST method in API.
-* Create tests for an API:  api_test.py file is used to test API.
+* ş*pşpğşCreate tests for an API:  api_test.py file is used to test API.
 On CLI, one can run "pytest api_test.py -vv" to see the result of test.
 ## API Deployment
 * Deploy an app to Heroku: In "screenshots" folder, there are live_get.png and continuous_deloyment.png files.
 * Query live API: In "screenshots" folder, there is live_post.png file.